TimeXer: Empowering Transformers for Time Series Forecasting with Exogenous Variables: Experiments

-\paragraph{Implementation Details} For short-term forecasting on EPF datasets, we set the patch length to 24 and follow the standard protocol in short-term electricity price forecasting \cite{olivares2023neural}, where the input length and predict length are set to 168 and 24.
-For long-term forecasting datasets, we uniformly set the patch length to 16 and fix the length of the lookback series as 96 and the prediction length varies $\{96, 192, 336, 720\}$.
+For short-term electricity price prediction, we follow the standard protocol of NBEATSx~\cite{olivares2023neural}, where the input series length and prediction length are respectively set as 168 and 24.
+In addition, we set the patch length as 24 without overlapping.
+For long-term forecasting datasets, we uniformly use the patch length 16 and fix the length of the look-back series at 96, while the prediction length varies across four lengths $\{96, 192, 336, 720\}$.